How Much Mortgage Can You Get For £2,000 Per Month

 Other costs to consider

-The mortgages you see advertised with the lowest monthly payments aren’t always the cheapest overall.
-In fact, deals offering low monthly repayments can also include high mortgage fees.
-When choosing a mortgage, be sure to check the arrangement fee (which can typically be anywhere from £0 to £1,499) and the valuation fee (usually around £300).
+The advertised mortgages with the lowest monthly payments aren’t always the cheapest overall.
+Deals offering low monthly repayments can also include high mortgage fees.
+When choosing a mortgage, check the arrangement fee (typically anywhere from £0 to £1,499) and the valuation fee (usually around £300).

 Get matched with a broker experienced in dealing with strict budgets

 We can connect you with one of the many brokers we work with based on your requirements and their expertise.
-You’ll just need to give us a few details to allow us to match you with the right person for a free, no-obligation chat.
-Get in touch on 0808 189 2301 or make an enquiry online.
+You’ll just need to give us a few details so we can match you with the right person for a free, no-obligation chat.
+Get in touch on 0330 818 7026 or make an enquiry online.

 FAQs